 The Chandler GaN fab joins our other foundries for telecom, including our RF LDMOS line.
 Bringing GaN production in-house makes sense for a number of reasons.
 We’ve been involved with GaN since 2003, working with both internal and external foundries for many years.
 Building and running our own fab gives us more control over the process, with a closer connection between the fab and the research and development team.

 Having GaN in-house also gives us more control over our roadmap, which includes continuous innovation and regular upgrade introductions that deliver even higher levels of efficiency, size and cost.
-Our work in Chandler has already yielded several valuable insights into how GaN can be optimized and enhanced, and we’ve filed for several patents in this regard.
+Our work in Chandler has already yielded several valuable insights into how GaN can be optimized and enhanced.

 Along with our considerable investment in the Chandler facility, we’re also adding talent and expanding our GaN expertise.
 Having an advanced GaN facility also represents a significant contribution to U.S. efforts centered on building a homegrown 5G infrastructure supply chain and establishing technology autonomy in 5G.

 Just One Part of Our 5G Work